Everoot/Algorithms-LaiCode/README.md

 - [ ] 849 Maximize Distance to Closest Person
 - [ ] 2407 Longest Increasing Subsequence II

 Biweekly Contest 121
 - [ ] 2996 Smallest Missing Integer Greater Than Sequential Prefix Sum
 - [ ] 2997 Minimum Number of Operations to Make Array XOR Equal to K
 - [ ] 2998 Minimum Number of Operations to Make X and Y Equal
 - [ ] 2999 Count the Number of Powerful Integers

+Biweekly Contest 122
+- [ ] 3010 Divide an Array Into Subarrays With Minimum Cost I
+- [ ] 3011 Find if Array Can Be Sorted
+- [ ] 3012 Minimize Length of Array Using Operations
+- [ ] 3013 Divide an Array Into Subarrays With Minimum Cost II

+Biweekly Contest 123
+- [ ] 3024 Type of Triangle II
+- [ ] 3025 Find the Number of Ways to Place People I
+- [ ] 3026 Maximum Good Subarray Sum
+- [ ] 3027 Find the Number of Ways to Place People II